Statistical significance in choice modelling: computation, usage and reporting: Introduction

+First, the usefulness of measures of uncertainty extends beyond statistical tests to the computation of confidence intervals, and for this, the background on computation is crucial.
+Second, we are of the opinion that notwithstanding the validity of some of these concerns, choice modellers will continue relying on statistical tests in this way, and our note at least serves to improve the way in which they do this, for example using one-sided tests in many cases.

+Our paper addresses the topic along a number of different dimensions.
+To provide a stronger foundation for understanding the notion of uncertainty, Section \ref{sec:uncertainty} discusses the reasons for measures of uncertainty and their calculation.
+The meaning of uncertainty is then explained further in the context of confidence intervals in Section \ref{sec:confidence_intervals}.
+The central part of the paper, namely Section \ref{sec:significance_tests}, focusses on statistical tests.
+We discuss the formation and testing of hypothesis, separately for individual results and for model selection, before turning to the reporting of uncertainty and test outcomes.
 In our discussions, we question the strict adherence to the 95\% level of confidence, highlight misconceptions as to what this implies, and highlight a lack of precision in some reporting practices.
-We also stress the need for more precise language in describing the outcome of significance tests and further call for analysts to not focus on statistical significance alone, but also consider the importance of a finding from a behavioural or policy perspective.
+We also stress the need for more precise language in describing the outcome of significance tests.
+In this context, we also caution analysts to pay attention to the size of effects rather than the existence of effects alone, thus also considering the importance of a finding from a behavioural or policy perspective.
 While the points raised in this paper will be obvious to many choice modellers with a strong econometric background, this seems to not be the case in the more applied community.
 This conclusion is supported by the recent discussions in \citet{Parady_2023} who note a lack of rigour in the reporting of results and their statistical properties.

-The remainder of this paper is organised as follows.
-Section \ref{sec:uncertainty} discusses the reasons for measures of uncertainty and their calculation.
-This is followed in Section \ref{sec:confidence_intervals} by a focus on confidence intervals, and Section \ref{sec:significance_tests} on statistical tests.
-Section \ref{sec:application} presents an empirical example, before Section \ref{sec:conclusions} offers some conclusions.
+To support the theoretical discussions, Section \ref{sec:application} presents an empirical example, before Section \ref{sec:conclusions} offers some conclusions.